-William Sherley Williams, better known as “Old Bill”, was a Mountain Man, explorer, army scout, and frontiersman.
+Better known as “Old Bill,” William Sherley Williams was a Mountain Man, explorer, army scout, and frontiersman.

-Bill was born on a farm in Polk County, North Carolina on June 3, 1787, the fourth of nine children of Joseph and Sarah Musick Williams.
+Bill was born on a farm in Polk County, North Carolina, on June 3, 1787, the fourth of nine children of Joseph and Sarah Musick Williams.
 In 1795, he moved with his family to a small settlement known as Owen’s Station in Missouri, located about 16 miles northwest of St. Louis.
-As a child, he was well educated and spoke fluent French and Spanish, some knowledge of Greek and Latin, and was widely read.
+As a child, he was well educated, spoke fluent French and Spanish, had some knowledge of Greek and Latin, and was widely read.

 At the age of 17, he became a traveling preacher, a profession he continued for about five years.
-He then became a trapper and frontiersman, where he earned the nicknames of “Old Solitaire” or just “Old Bill Williams.”
-By this time, he was described as standing 6 foot 1 inches tall, lean, with blue eyes, red hair, and usually wore a full beard.
+He then became a trapper and frontiersman, earning the nicknames of “Old Solitaire” or just “Old Bill Williams.”
+By this time, he was described as standing 6 foot 1 inch tall, lean, with blue eyes, red hair, and usually wore a full beard.

-Later, Williams traveled to the Northern Rocky Mountains where he trapped in the vicinity of the Hudson’s Bay Company Salish House in northwestern Montana.
-During the winter of 1824-25 he was working as a free trapper when he accompanied a brigade of trappers under Jedediah Smith.
+Later, Williams traveled to the Northern Rocky Mountains, where he trapped in the vicinity of the Hudson’s Bay Company Salish House in northwestern Montana.
+During the winter of 1824-25, he worked as a free trapper while accompanying a brigade of trappers under Jedediah Smith.

 In 1825-26 he was a member of a surveying party led by George C. Sibley that marked the greater part of the Santa Fe Trail and negotiated rights of way with different tribes through the Indian country.

-In 1833, Captain Benjamin Bonneville sent Joseph R. Walker in command of a party of men, including Old Bill Williams, from the Green River to explore the Great Salt Lake and to find an overland route to California.
+In 1833, Captain Benjamin Bonneville sent Joseph R. Walker, in command of a party of men, including Old Bill Williams, from the Green River to explore the Great Salt Lake and find an overland route to California.

-When Williams returned, he worked mostly along the Santa Fe Trail.
-By 1837; however, he was in Arizona, exploring the Colorado River.
+When Williams returned, he worked mainly along the Santa Fe Trail.
+By 1837, however, he was in Arizona, exploring the Colorado River.

-During his lifetime, he was a respected figure among the mountain men and worked with many, including Uncle Dick Wooton, Joe Walker, Alexis Godey, George Nidever, Zenas Leonard, Antoine Leroux, Lucien Maxwell, William Thomas Hamilton, Jedidiah Smith, Dick Owens, Kit Carson, and, infamously, with John C. Frémont.
+During his lifetime, he was a respected figure among mountain men.
+He worked with many, including Uncle Dick Wooton, Joe Walker, Alexis Godey, George Nidever, Zenas Leonard, Antoine Leroux, Lucien Maxwell, William Thomas Hamilton, Jedidiah Smith, Dick Owens, Kit Carson, and, infamously, with John C. Frémont.
 As an Indian fighter, he had noted encounters with Blackfoot, Apache, Comanche, and Modoc Indians.

-Zebulon Pike described him as “about six-feet-one, gaunt, redheaded, with a hard weatherbeaten face, marked deeply with small-pox. . . . a shrewd, cute original man, and far from illiterate. . . . the bravest and most fearless mountaineer of them all.”
+Zebulon Pike described him as “about six-feet-one, gaunt, redheaded, with a hard weatherbeaten face, marked deeply with smallpox… a shrewd, acute original man, and far from illiterate… the bravest and most fearless mountaineer of them all.”